MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/Contact.md

 ---
 title: Contact in Cloud for Sustainability shared data model
-description: Person with whom a business unit has a relationship, such as customer, supplier, and colleague.
+description: Person with whom a business unit has a relationship, such as customer, supplier, and colleague in the shared data model.
 author: lsuresh
 ms.service: common-data-model
 ms.reviewer: leeclontz